Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webjobs.extensions.webpubsub-readme-pre.md

 ms.service: webpubsub
 ---

-# Azure WebJobs Web PubSub client library for .NET - Version 1.0.0-beta.4
+# Azure WebJobs Web PubSub client library for .NET - version 1.0.0-beta.4

 This extension provides functionality for receiving Web PubSub webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Web PubSub.